F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 University means any campus unit, program, association or entity of the University of Southern Indiana.

 University-Initiated Investigation means an investigation initiated by the University in the absence of a Formal Complaint submitted by a Complainant.
-In a University-Initiated Investigation, a Respondent will be provided with written notice of the allegations forming the basis of the University-Initiated Investigation, and these Formal Resolution Process will govern such investigations to the greatest extent practicable.
+In a University-Initiated Investigation, a Respondent will be provided with written notice of the allegations forming the basis of the University-Initiated Investigation, and this Formal Resolution Process will govern such investigations to the greatest extent practicable.

 Witness is anyone with relevant information about an incident.
 Character witnesses who do not have relevant information about the incident are not considered witnesses.